Microsoft OneDrive Document Editing

 Enable Workflow OneDrive Editing via Email

-- Follow the same steps as above to enable the Submit Contract Draft action with OneDrive.
+- On the vendor eNegotiate phase, follow the same steps as above to enable the Submit Contract Draft action with OneDrive.

-- From Form Access, ensure there is a vendor owner assigned.
-This user will receive the draft and be responsible for reviewing and editing it.
+- From Form Access, ensure the authorisation type is set to Vendor eNegotiate and select the relevant card owner.
+When assigned, this user will receive the draft and be responsible for reviewing and editing it.

 - From Notifications, enable the toggle for the card owner.